lgigip/F1-Strategy-Decision-Engine/README.md

 ![Cross-driver Hard tyre degradation](figures/hard_tyre_validation.png)

 *Validated Hard-tyre age effects across the field.
-McLaren drivers are highlighted against the wider driver distribution, with the field median shown as a reference.*
+Norris and Piastri are highlighted against the wider driver distribution, with the field median shown as a reference.*

 The cross-driver comparison is used as a plausibility and model-quality check rather than as evidence that every driver or car experiences identical degradation.
 ________________________________________